state-hiu/virtual-mapgive-course/osm_export_tutorial/osm_export_tutorial.md

 - scale: city
 - file-format: various

 Overpass Turbo, is a web-based data filtering tool for OpenStreetMap.
 With Overpass Turbo you can run Overpass API queries and analyse the resulting OSM data interactively on a map.
 There is an integrated Wizard which makes creating queries super easy.
 There is a limit to how much you can download so you may need to limit your searches.
-There are also some nifty queries you can make such are compare differences over different time periods
+There are also some nifty queries you can make that compare differences over different time periods.

 ## 6. Download the whole planet - Planet.osm.org